Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Computation of the nonlinear memory

 The explicit integrals appearing in~\cref{eq:heredint} are of two different types.
 The first one consists of a product of $x$ and $e$, each with some power $p$ and $q$, respectively:

 The leading Newtonian order corresponds to $p=5$.
-The possible values of the integer $q$ range from $0$ -- the quasi-circular limit -- to the order of eccentricity expansion.
-These integrals give the non-oscillatory contributions to the waveform, i.e. the DC memory.
-Note that as argued above, these terms are only present in the $m=0$ modes.
-The second type of integrals will lead to oscillatory terms appearing at 1.5PN, 2.5PN and 3PN order in the waveform.
+The possible values of the integer $q$ range from $0$---the quasi-circular limit---to the order of eccentricity expansion.
+These integrals give the nonoscillatory contributions to the waveform, i.e., the DC memory.
+Note that, as argued above, these terms are only present in the $m=0$ modes.
+The second type of integrals will lead to oscillatory terms appearing at 1.5PN, 2.5PN, and 3PN order in the waveform.
 We will discuss these in~\cref{sec:oscmemory}.

-The strategy to evaluate the integral in~\cref{eq:DCmemint} is to express the PN-parameter $x$ in terms of the eccentricity $e$ and change the integration variable from time $t$ to $e$, so that the integral runs from some initial eccentricity $e_i$ at early times to $e(T_R)$ at current retarded time:
+The strategy to evaluate the integral in~\cref{eq:DCmemint} is to express the PN parameter $x$ in terms of the eccentricity $e$ and change the integration variable from time $t$ to $e$, so that the integral runs from some initial eccentricity $e_i$ at early times to $e(T_R)$ at the current retarded time:

 The time evolution of $x$ and $e$ due to radiation reaction is stated to leading order in~\cref{eq:peters-mathews}.
-Here, we need the evolution equations up to 3PN order, they are provided in~\cref{sec:evolveq}.
+Here, we need the evolution equations up to 3PN order, which are provided in~\cref{sec:evolveq}.
 We form the ratio of the two equations, thereby canceling the time dependence, and expand the right-hand side in $x$ and $e$.
 This yields a differential equation with the following structure: